01 of 05

 That seems like a short list, but it covers a lot of ground.

 If you're a light sleeper who goes to bed early, noise from the theme park leaks into the rooms on the east side.
-In fact, I could hear the World of Color music pretty clearly from my room, even though the window was shut.

 The hotel is the farthest one from the park entrances, but only by a quarter of a mile.

 There's no elevator in the parking structure, which is more trouble if you don't know about that ahead of time.
-Pull into the front entrance, unload your bags and then park to avoid dragging everything down the stairs.
+Pull into the front entrance, unload your bags, and then park to avoid dragging everything down the stairs.

 If the Paradise Pier were located somewhere else in Anaheim and especially if it were in another town, it might be considered overpriced, but it's the lowest-priced of the Disney hotels.
 If you want Disney's legendary customer service and a convenient location near the theme parks, the Paradise Pier is your best value for money.